noahehall/theBookOfNoah/0current/hashicorp/consul.md

 - client address: ip for host processes to query consul

 #### vars

+- Environment variables cannot be used to configure the Consul client.
+They can be used when running other consul CLI commands that connect with a running agent

 ```sh
 # alternative configs can be added by passing the configuration JSON via environment variable